wyfyjohnson/huginn/README.md

 Contributions are welcome!
 Feel free to submit pull requests for bug fixes, new distro logos, or other improvements.
 Please run `cargo fmt` to format your code before submitting.

+## To-Do
+- Add a configuration file
+- Add custom epoch for people that reinstall but are still on the same challenge
+- Add a progress bar for challenge
+- Maybe center the logo and greeting when the challenge flag is invoked